PADI Course Director

 A PADI Course Director is an instructor trainer who conducts PADI Instructor Development Courses and other instructor-level training.
 A PADI Course Director holds the highest and most respected professional rating in recreational scuba diving.
 They are among the dive industry’s most influential opinion leaders and role models.
 Those who join this elite group of professionals pass through a stringent screening process that examines their experience and training just to get into the competitive and demanding Course Director Training Course (CDTC).

-In the beginning of 2017 Camille has been awarded the prestigious Platinum Course Director rating by PADI, for the eleventh consecutive year running, the highest rating a PADI Course Director can achieve.
+In the beginning of 2018 Camille has been awarded the prestigious Platinum Course Director rating by PADI, for the twelfth consecutive year running, the highest rating a PADI Course Director can achieve.
 This rating is received by less than 80 PADI Course Directors worldwide in 2016 including 25 in the PADI Asia Pacific region and Camille is one of the few Course Directors worldwide who has received this rating straight from the beginning when PADI inaugurated this rating.

-New PADI Course Directors who gained experience as IDCS Instructors by working with Camille during his IDC programs include; Craig Allery in Hong Kong, Ernst van der Poll in Costa Rica, Jean-François Joly in Canada, Chris Azab in Egypt, Kevin Black, Il-Do Kim and Paul Meredith in Thailand, Imad Khasfeh in United Arab Emirates and Lebanon, Christophe Condé in the Seychelles, Sue Gibbins in the Philippines, Richard Reardon, Sander Buis and Joeri van Hal in Indonesia and Allen Rivera who lives and works in South Korea.
+New PADI Course Directors who gained experience as IDCS Instructors by working with Camille during his IDC programs include; Craig Allery in Hong Kong, Ernst van der Poll in Costa Rica, Jean-François Joly in Canada, Chris Azab in Egypt, Richard Reardon, Kevin Black, Il-Do Kim and Paul Meredith in Thailand, Imad Khasfeh in United Arab Emirates and Lebanon, Christophe Condé in the Seychelles, Sue Gibbins in the Philippines, Sander Buis and Joeri van Hal in Indonesia and Allen Rivera who lives and works in South Korea.

 The PADI Course Director rating is the equivalent of having a postgraduate degree in scuba diving instruction, there is not a more prestigious level of certification within the dive industry.